DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 - Idk lines on the edges or something.

 ### Props
-- The tapestries that two tips could
+- The tapestries that two tips could be a little longer.
+There isn't enough negative space between the logo

 ### Gameplay Mechanics
 - Mana should reset to full / empty after leaving a room.